 I want to propose that, as individuals, each of us needs to build a healthy relationship with money and recognize it as the means to an end and not the end in itself.
 Personally, I want to have a sustainable, not-so-extravagant lifestyle, and I do not want to spend day and night just building my bank balance, stock up on material possessions, or desperately wait for two weeks of vacation.

-Whatever you do to earn money, do it with integrity and try to enjoy it too.
+Whatever you do to earn money, do it with integrity and enjoy it too.
 When spending it, make it work for you and seek to add value and happiness to your life consciously.
 This is not easy when media is constantly pushing ideas on you about all the things you cannot live without.

 The essential components of any sound financial plan are: